-As the GNSS business was acquired on March 31, 2017, no results were included in our consolidated statements of operations for the three months ended March 31, 2017.
-There was also no significant impact on the Company's revenue and net earnings on a pro forma basis for all periods presented.
+The amount of revenue from the GNSS business included in our consolidated statements of operations from the acquisition date, through the period ended June 30, 2017, was \$1.3 million.
+The amount of net earnings from the GNSS business included in our consolidated statements of operations for the aforementioned period was approximately breakeven.
+There was no significant impact on the Company's revenue and net earnings on a pro forma basis for all periods presented.